Dhara-1209/Amazon-Clone/README.md

 # Amazon-Clone
 A simple Amazon homepage clone built using HTML and CSS.
 This project replicates Amazon’s layout with a navbar, product sections, and footer.
-Inspired by Apna College's YouTube tutorial, it is designed for learning frontend web development.
+It is designed for learning frontend web development.
 ## Description

 This project is a static webpage that mimics the look and feel of **Amazon's official website**.
 The webpage includes the following key features: